natesymer/ani/language.md

 Ani supports four builtin types, `string`, `bool`, `int`, and `double`.
 It also supports named types: user-defined classes and interfaces.
 Ani also supports arrays, whose element types can be any of the previously mentioned types in addition to array types.
-Ani also supports a type called `void` solely for functions that don't return anything.
+Ani also supports a type called `void` solely used for return types for functions that don't return anything.

-### Equality

-If a type `A` is equivalent to a type `B`, an expression of either type can be substituted for the other in any situation.
-Two types are equivalent iff they are the same exact type.
-This also applies to arrays (type equivalence is then checked for the element type, which may be an array - recursive structural equivalence).
-Named types are equal iff they share the same name (named equivalence).

-### Compatibility

-Compatibility is a unidirectional relationship; If type `A` is compatible with type `B`, then an expression of type `A` can be substituted where an expression of type `B` is expected.
-Nothing is implied about the reverse direction.
-Two equivalent types are type compatible in both directions.
-Type equivalent types are also type compatible.

-A subclass is compatible with its parent type, but not the reverse.
-A class is compatible with any interfaces it implements.
-The `null` type is compatible with all named types.
-Operations such as assignment and parameter passing allow for not just equivalent types but compatible types.

-The recursive structural equality does not have a parallel in type compatibility.

 ### Arrays

-Arrays are created with the builtin `NewArray(N, type)` where `N` is a positive, non-zero integer representing the size of the array (number of elements). `type` is any type other than `void`.
+Arrays are created with the builtin `NewArray(N, type)` where `N` is a positive, non-zero integer representing the size of the array (number of elements). `type` is any type other than `void`, including array types.
 Once created, arrays' sizes cannot change.

 Arrays' indeces start at 0, and are indexed through the subscript operator, which takes a positive integer.
 Arrays support the `length()` method, which returns